 The average size of an Allosaurus was 30 feet long and 10 feet tall.
 Allosaurs likely hunted in packs and scavenged for food.
 Their sharp teeth, claws, and powerful tails helped them hunt prey.

-Allosaurus were likely to have hunted in packs and scavenged for food while also preying on large herbivorous dinosaurs.
+Allosaurus was likely to have hunted in packs and scavenged for food while also preying on large herbivorous dinosaurs.
 Today, Allosaur fossils are displayed at the Nevada State Museum in Las Vegas.

 Evidence suggests tyrannosauroids lived in Nevada for millions of years.
 The best-known Nevada Tyrannosauroid is the Daspletosaurus, first discovered in 1921.